MICHAEL REID BEYOND

 That sense of scale – of cropping and extrapolating source imagery into something cinematic – also transforms the subject.
 How do you think about beauty in your work, particularly when it’s pushed to extremes?

 It’s tricky, because even to say your own paintings are beautiful sounds vain or arrogant.
-For a long time there was an idea that aspiring to beauty was philosophically flawed – that it smacked of elitism or privilege – so it’s hard not to have an ambivalent relationship with it.
-But if I look across my work, the aesthetic quality has always been a strong driver.
-It’s about creating an image that holds your gaze long enough for it to start working on you.
-You begin to see it differently.
+And for a long time there was an idea that aspiring to beauty was philosophically flawed – and it smacked of elitism or privilege.
+So it’s hard not to have an ambivalent relationship with it.

 One of the big things in my work is the relationship between the abstract and the illusionistic.
 Monet’s water lilies are a good example.
-They’re almost abstract, but there’s a sense of space that’s both perspectival and flat.
+They’re almost abstract expressionist, but there’s a sense of space that’s both perspectival and flat.
+The water surface is frontal, but the space recedes.
 You never see the horizon.
-That contradiction is what painting is.
-You read space, but the surface is flat.
-Two contradictory things at once.
-It’s like life.
-There’s no logic to it.

 Your career has unfolded alongside a broader shift from analogue to digital.
 How has that transition influenced your thinking about images and surfaces?